-• Possessing a firearm, location restricted knife, club, explosives, chemical dispensing device, or other item in violation of Texas Penal Code Chapter 45.

-• Violating the Victoria College Institutional Policy on Handguns located on page 48.
+- Possessing a firearm, location restricted knife, club, explosives, chemical dispensing device other than a small chemical dispenser sold commercially for personal protection, or other item in violation of Texas Penal Code Chapter 46. - Violating the Victoria College Institutional Policy on handguns located in the VC Student Handbook.

 A "firearm" is any device designed, made, or adapted to expel a projectile through a barrel by using the energy generated by an explosion or burning substance, or any device readily convertible to that use.
-A location restricted knife is a knife with a blade over five and one half inches.
+A location restricted knife is a knife with a blade over five and one-half inches.
 A "club" is an instrument that is specially designed, made, or adapted for the purpose of inflicting serious bodily injury or death by striking a person with the instrument, and includes, but is not limited to, a blackjack, a nightstick, a mace, or a tomahawk.